Genesis 3:14 Meaning and Commentary

 “And the LORD God said unto the serpent, Because thou hast done this, thou art cursed above all cattle, and above every beast of the field; upon thy belly shalt thou go, and dust shalt thou eat all the days of thy life.”– Genesis 3:14 (KJV)

-“God told the serpent: Because you’ve done this, you’re cursed, cursed beyond all animals, domestic and wild.
-You’ll crawl on your belly and eat dirt all your life.”– Genesis 3:14 (MSG)
+“God told the serpent, Because you have done this, you’re cursed, cursed beyond all cattle and wild animals.
+The ground will be your home, you’ll be eating dirt all your life.”– Genesis 3:14 (MSG)

 What Does Genesis 3:14 Mean?